dmarcuse/fvtt-adventure-bundler/README.md

 it one step further by adding support for importing and exporting adventures, bundling any custom assets and making it a snap to share your work!

+**Please note that this is experimental software** - it works on a best effort basis, but things may break (particularly if you're using macros to change art).

 ## Installation

 You can install the module with the following manifest URL: